 - Re-freezable ice packs

-- BPA-free water bottle(s) (We use stainless steal bottles, like these on Amazon)
+- BPA-free water bottle(s) (We use stainless steal bottles.)

 - Various sizes of tupperware-type containers